Mjz86/C_colon/mcc.md

-- transactional memory ( optional to be implemented):
+- transactional memory:
+( read the c++ specification , its mostly that but a bit more restricted)

+the  atomic blocks have  a separate context-type that is created for the block and destroyed afterwards as if its a function call. the transaction context-type must be a special context type  that is transaction safe, leaving an atomic block by any  means other than exception  commits the transaction.

-0. `atomic_cancel`,
+0. `atomic_cancel`:
+a transaction( its `transaction_safe` expression). depending on the context-type and the exception its either canceled, aborted,  or committed on an exception.

-1. `atomic_commit`,
+1. `atomic_commit`:
+a transaction( its `transaction_safe` expression). if an exception is thrown ,   the transaction is committed normally.

-2. `atomic_noexcept`,
+2. `atomic_noexcept`:
+a transaction( its `transaction_safe` expression). if an exception is thrown , std abort is called.

-3. synchronized,
+3. synchronized:
+a synchronized block is a `weak_predictable` expression that executes the code block as if under a global lock, all outermost synchronized blocks execute  in a single total order , the end of each synchronized block synchronizes with the beginning of the next block in that order, synchronized blocks that are nested within other synchronized blocks have no special effect . synchronized blocks are not transactions  and my call transaction unsafe functions. leaving the synchronized block by any means exists the block ans synchronizes with the next block . the synchronized block has a separate context-type that is created for the block and destroyed afterwards as if its a function call.

-4. `transaction_safe`,
+4. `transaction_safe`:
+a transaction safe expression is a `weak_predictable` expression that can only use  stabilized trivially relocatable  objects,
+or if not stabilized,  the value must be transactional  nonvolatile qualified and be trivially relocatable . a `transaction_safe`  expression must be composed of only other `transaction_safe`  expressions OR must be casted via `unsafe(as-transaction_safe)` . if a transaction safe function is idempotent,  it has better optimization capabilities. a transaction safe function has implementation defined calling conventions .

-5. `transaction_safe_dynamic`
+5. `transaction_safe_dynamic`:
+ a dynamic function  call ( call through the function pointer) that is `transaction_safe`

-6. transactional ( value qualifier)
+6. transactional ( value qualifier):
+a transactional memory region can only be accessed inside a transaction. the layout of a transactional value  pointer is implementation defined, the  object must be trivially relocatable  to be transactional.

+7. `optimize_for_synchronized`:
+indicates that a function definition is optimized for invocation inside a synchronized block. the optimization preformed is usually merge of smaller synchronized blocks into bigger ones.

-- `fastdyncaller/fastdyncallee`:
+- `fastdyncaller(default)/fastdyncallee`:

   functions are `fastdyncaller` by default,

-  a `fastdyncaller` qualifier makes the dynamic call,  have no variables in the used set.
+  a `fastdyncaller` ( fast  caller site, callee save register) qualifier makes the dynamic call,  have no variables in the used set.

-  a `fastdyncallee` doesn't do much to the function's dynamic signature,  but  the registers in the used set increase a lot.
+  a `fastdyncallee` ( fast callee site, caller save register) doesn't do much to the function's dynamic signature,  but  the registers in the used set increase a lot.

- - `nodyncontract/dyncontract`:
+ - `nodyncontract/dyncontract( default)`:

- `dyncontract` ( default) allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an `in-val` argument is implicitly passed to make contract violation controlled.
+ `dyncontract`  allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an `in-val` argument is implicitly passed to make contract violation controlled.